quintanar401/qchk/README.md

 Reimplement functions:
 * .qchk.chkH - for allowed handles.
 * .qchk.chkR - check read access to a name.
-* .qchk.chkH - check write access to a name.
+* .qchk.chkW - check write access to a name.
 * .qchk.err - action on an access error.
 Note that you may not throw an exception just record the access violation.

 ## Restricted functions